Rhonda Blades

 Rhonda Blades Brown (born October 29, 1972) is a former professional basketball player.
-She was the first pick in the 1998 WNBA expansion draft.
-Blades was a 4-year starting point guard and captain at Vanderbilt University.
-She was a first round draft pick for the New York Liberty, starting her six-year career in the WNBA and abroad.
+She was the first pick in the 1998 WNBA expansion draft and was selected by the New York Liberty.
+Blades was a 4-year starting point guard and captain at Vanderbilt University and played 6 years professionally including the WNBA and abroad.

+Brown has the distinction of being the very first player in the WNBA to make a 3-Point Shot.

 College

 Rhonda Blades played basketball for Vanderbilt.
 During her four seasons (1992–95), she totaled 1,017 points and was named Honorable Mention All-American during her senior year.
-Blades completed a master's degree in Nursing (MSN) and RN from VUSN in 1996.
+Blades completed a master's degree in nursing (MSN) and RN from VUSN in 1996.